intcreator/intcreator.com/public/data/pages/fine-print.md

 ## Agreement

 By using my services or my studio, you acknowledge that you understand and agree to the information on this page.
+Upon beginning a project you will be asked to read and digitally sign a contract including these terms.

 [back to homepage](/)